JasonPollman/Memoizor/readme.md

 - **LocalStorageController**

-  The default controller, which stores data in memory, using a plain JS object
+  The default controller, which stores data in memory, using a plain object.
+  *Works will all function types: sync, callback, and promise.*

+- **LocalMapStorageController**

+  A variation of the *LocalStorageController*, which stores data in memory, using a [*Map*](#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+  *Works will all function types: sync, callback, and promise.*

+- **LocalWeakMapStorageController**

+  A variation of the *LocalStorageController*, which stores data in memory, using a [*WeakMap*](#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap.)
+  *Works will all function types: sync, callback, and promise.*

 - **FileSystemController**

   An async file system controller that persists memoizor cache between program life cycles and stores cache both in memory and on disk.
 Cache is loaded from a file when the controller instance is created.
+  *Only works with callback and promise functions.*

 - **FileSystemControllerSync**

   A synchronous version of the FileSystemController.
+  *Works will all function types: sync, callback, and promise.
+However, should **not** be used with promises and callback functions as it makes syncronous (blocking) file system calls!*